“Far across the blue waters . . .”

 All this for a song that was the B side of Helms’s fourth single.
 The year 1957 was a ten-gallon hat-trick year for Helms.
 He had three hits: “Fraulein” (no. 1), “My Special Angel” (no. 1), and “Jingle Bell Rock” (no. 7).

 “Fraulein” made Lawton Williams a ten-year overnight success in 1957.
 He continued to write songs, but by the early 1960s he also was a performer and emcee on KRLD radio’s Big D Jamboree program broadcast Saturday nights from the Sportatorium in Dallas.
-He also hosted a country music program on radio station KPCN in Fort Worth and was program director of KCUL.
-In the 1970s he wrote a weekly column in the Star-Telegram.
+He also hosted a country music program on radio station KPCN in Fort Worth and was program director and a deejay at KCUL.

 Songwriting success would move Lawton and Jeanette Williams to a substantial home in the hills of Woodhaven Country Club Estates.